 While too many photos can be a turn-off, so can not enough photos.
 The human brain and eyes quickly become overloaded, especially in our digital society.
 Looking at a page with all text and little white space or photos will not inspire people to keep reading.
 They need something to break it up to hold their interest.

 Remember that good design increases engagement while poor design has the opposite impact.
-Please contact us for more information if you’re considering a website audit or redesign of some of its current elements.
+Please contact us for more information if you’re considering a redesign of some of your site's current elements.